-The Legend of Zelda: Breath of the Wild has been a huge success since its release with the Nintendo Switch on Friday 3 March.
+The Legend of Zelda: Breath of the Wild has been a huge success since its release with the Nintendo Switch in March.

 It is a huge, expansive role-playing game that can sap days from your life if you let it.
-We've been playing it for the best part of two weeks and we've still not seen everything there is to find.
+We've been playing it for the best part of three or so weeks and we've still not seen everything there is to find.

 - The Legend of Zelda: Breath of the Wild review: Game of the year already